Skip to main content

 admin@cvm# cluster -s 192.168.50.11,192.168.50.21,192.168.50.31 create

-Nutanix will go through and build a new cluster containing the 3 nodes.
+Nutanix will build a new cluster containing the three nodes.
 Again this will take some time to complete.

 Testing the cluster

-Once the configuration is finished, we are ready to test the cluster.
-Since the CVM interface is in the same network as the management interface of the jump host, we should be able to reach our Nutanix cluster from there.
+Once the configuration is finished, you can test the cluster.
+Since the CVM interface is in the same network as the management interface of the jump host, you can reach the Nutanix cluster from there.

-Log onto the jump host, load a browser and hit any of the CVM IP addresses.
+Log in to the jump host, load a browser and connect to any of the CVM IP addresses.
 If everything has worked, the Nutanix Prism Console should be visible.

 prism-login

 This portal uses the same credentials as the CVM itself.
-Once logged in and some other T&Cs have been accepted, the management console will present itself, ready for other configuration.
+Log in and accept the license agreement, after which you'll see the management console, ready for other configuration.

 prism-console

-Congratulations!
-You have successfully deployed a multi-node Nutanix cluster.
+You have now successfully deployed a multi-node Nutanix cluster.

 Summary

-In this guide we covered how to deploy the required infrastructure - three Nutanix hosts and a jump host - through Equinix Metal; and how to configure each host to work in a multi-node configuration.
+In this guide we covered how to deploy the required infrastructure -- three Nutanix hosts and a jump host -- through Equinix Metal.
+You also configured each host to work in a multi-node configuration.
 To learn more about Nutanix and Equinix, check out the following resources:

 Last updated